Quantum state heralding using photonic integrated circuits with free electrons: Optical waveform generated from the electron-photon interaction

-is a phase scrambling around waveform coordinate $\tilde{r}_\|$ with a bandwidth of $\sim|\beta(r_\|)v^2/v_g|$, due to the presence of second order dispersion.
-One can get a physical intuition of the waveform in the limit of weak dispersion ($\beta\rightarrow 0$), where one can approximate the integral kernel with a Dirac delta function,
+represents a phase scrambling around the waveform coordinate $\tilde{r}_\|$ with a bandwidth of $\sim|\beta(r_\|)v^2/v_g|$, due to the presence of second order dispersion.
+One can get physical intuition of the waveform in the limit of weak dispersion ($\beta\rightarrow 0$), where one can approximate the integral kernel with a Dirac delta function, \begin{widetext}

-where $z_i(\bd{r},t):\quad \frac{z_i}{v}-\frac{1}{v_g}(R_\|(z_i)-\tilde{r}_\|)=0$ are the spatial $z$ coordinates where the vacuum field contributes the most through the phase-matching condition to the generated field at $\bd{r}$ coordinate at time $t$.
+\end{widetext} where $z_i(\bd{r},t):\quad \frac{z_i}{v}-\frac{1}{v_g}(R_\|(z_i)-\tilde{r}_\|)=0$ are the spatial $z$ coordinates where the vacuum field contributes the most through the phase-matching condition to the generated field at $\bd{r}$ coordinate at time $t$.
 Therefore, the excited optical profile in the time domain is easily connected to the envelope of the optical mode field profile $\tilde{U}_{m,z}(\bd{R}_0,z,\omega_m)$ along the electron propagation direction, when the mode dispersion is sufficiently weak.
-In the exact limit $\beta = 0$, there can be unphysical scenarios when $|R_{\|\partial z}(z_i)-\frac{v_g}{v}|=0$, which corresponds to the infinite phase matching bandwidth.
-However, in physical materials, the phase matching bandwidth is always finite.
+In the exact limit $\beta = 0$, there can be unphysical scenarios when $|R_{\|\partial z}(z_i)-\frac{v_g}{v}|=0$, which corresponds to the infinite phase-matching bandwidth.
+However, in physical materials, the phase-matching bandwidth is always finite.

 The mode dispersion during pulse propagation will cause pulse shortening or broadening by shifting the phase of different frequency components and leaving the amplitude unchanged.
 This can be easily corrected and is not a fundamental limit to construct an arbitrary waveform.
 Therefore, one can structure any desired optical waveform $\phi(\bd{r},t)$ by positioning the electron beam trajectory on an optical waveguide with a tailor-made waveguide structure.